The Arch, near Aberystwyth

 Birds that visit the reserve during winter include woodcock and snipe.

-There are seats and passing places for wheelchair users.
+There are benches along the boardwalk and passing places for wheelchair users.

 Cors y Llyn is 3½ miles north west of Builth Wells.